Stanford Ignite Celebrates 10 Years

-Bruce Taylor, executive director of Global Innovation Programs, which oversees Stanford Ignite, greeted five panelists and an enthusiastic audience.
+The executive director of Global Innovation Programs, which oversees Stanford Ignite, greeted five panelists and an enthusiastic audience.

-And Taylor’s recognition of a “big contingent from New York City” brought a boisterous cheer from the East Coast visitors.
+He recognized a “big contingent from New York City” brought a boisterous cheer from the East Coast visitors.

 One of the five panelists hailing from the East Coast was non-New Yorker, Nicholas Karnaze of Washington, D.C.
 A former Marine, Karnaze completed the Post-9/11 Veterans program in 2015 before launching Stubble & ‘Stache, which sells beard and facial-care products online and in stores.